 Words to look for on the label to help identify oil-based paints are: oil-based, mineral spirits cleanup, alkyd, flammable or combustible, and petroleum distillates.

-To properly dispose of unwanted latex paint, simply remove the lid in a well-ventilated area and let the paint solidify.
+To dispose of latex paint at home, simply remove the lid in a well-ventilated area and let the paint solidify.
 Depending on the amount of paint, this may take several days to weeks.
 Once the paint is solidified and there is no liquid left in the container, it can be disposed of in your normal trash.

 If you have any questions about this process or the City of Tulsa's Household Pollutant Collection Facility, please feel free to call (918) 591-4325.